QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch/Readme.md

 These achievements are tied to the Singleplayer Story Chapters, but can also be unlocked in Gunslinger Mode.

 > #### Developer Note
 > All achievements in this category only require players to complete the final section of a specific chapter.
 For example, Chapter 3, *"Boneyard"* consists of three sections separated by a loading screen.
-If a player quits during the second section, they can resume from that sections beginning when continuing Single Player Story Mode at a later time.
+If a player quits during the second section, they can resume from that section's beginning when continuing Single Player Story Mode at a later time.
 > Therefor these achievements only track whether the last section of a chapter was started from the beginning and successfully completed.

 ### Story Progression Achievement List